GuPai

 Introduction

-This is optional reading, but if you want to know my motivation to write about Chinese dominoes, why I find them fascinating and why are they disappearing you are welcome to read this article:
+This section is optional.
+If you are curious about why I started writing about Chinese dominoes, why I find them fascinating, and why I think they are slowly disappearing, you are welcome to read:

 Module 1: Dragon

-Familiarize yourself with the Chinese Dominoes deck and learn some connecting games, which are the most similar to the Western domino games.
-The article about Chinese domino deck is a must read.
+In this module, you will become familiar with the Chinese domino deck and learn several connecting games, which are the closest to Western domino games.
+The article about the composition of the deck is essential reading.

 - Chinese Domino deck composition and traditions